This text is translated into Russian by google automatic human level neural machine.

 According to Irina Kondratenko, an employee of the Russian East company specializing in shipping between the ports of the Primorsky Territory and the Sakhalin Region, prices for the services of most logistics companies have not yet changed.

-“The cost of transportation within the macro-region has not yet changed.
-Logistics pricing between Russian ports primarily depends on the cost of fuel.
-We are not tied to currency rates, ”said an employee of the company.
+“The cost of transportation within the macro-region has not changed yet.
+Pricing for logistics between Russian ports primarily depends on the cost of fuel.
+We are not tied to currency rates, ”said a company employee.

 Currency fluctuations more affect the activities of companies specializing in international transport.